Bandar Kuching MP gets nod to appeal over defamation lawsuit

 The Court of Appeal subsequently entered judgment against Chong and ordered for damages to be assessed by the High Court deputy registrar.

-Lawyer Ranjit Singh represented Chong, while deputy state attorney-general Talat Mahmood Abdul Rashid and state legal officer Mohd Adzrul Adzlan appeared for the state government. – BERNAMA/Jocelyn Ann Dragon
+Lawyer Ranjit Singh represented Chong, while deputy state attorney-general Talat Mahmood Abdul Rashid and state legal officer Mohd Adzrul Adzlan appearded for the state government. — Bernama